pactus-project/PIPs/PIPs/pip-27.md

 This helps a pruned node sync faster.
 After downloading the data, the data can be verified:

-- All blocks should be valid and have a valid certificate.
+- All blocks should have a valid certificate.
 - All transactions should have a valid signature.
-- The state hash in the last block should be the same as the state hash [^1] of the downloaded data.
+- The state hash in the last block should be the same as the calculated state hash [^2] of the downloaded data.
-- The last certificate should also be valid.
+- The last certificate should have a valid signature.

 #### Import Data in Pactus Daemon